mikomatyk/songbook/README.md

 ## Key notation

-I use the German key notation, where the note B is denoted as H, and B is used to represent A# (or Bb).
+I use the Polish key notation, where the note B is denoted as H, and B is used to represent A# (or Bb).
 See the following:

     English
     C  C#  D  D#  E  F  F#  G  G#  A  A#  B  C
        Db     Eb        Gb     Ab     Bb
-    German
+    Polish
     C  C#  D  D#  E  F  F#  G  G#  A  A#  H  C
        Db     Eb        Gb     Ab     B